These exciting day trips from Nagoya are full of must-go adventures!

 Ninjas-in-training throwing shurikens at a target.
 Photo credit: Japan-magazine.com

 If you’ve ever had a childhood dream of being a ninja, you’re in luck!
-Iga is the birthplace of Iga-style ninja.
-Located near the Ueno Castle, the Iga-Ryu Ninja Museum teaches visitors about ninja culture and tradition, from their deception techniques, to secret codes and strategies.
+Located near the Ueno Castle, the Iga-Ryu Ninja Museum teaches visitors about Iga-style ninja culture and tradition.
+This ranges from deception techniques, to secret codes and strategies.

-There’s also an exciting ninja show that features actual ninja skills and weapons.
-The most fun part is that you get the chance to throw real shurikens!
+There’s also an exciting ninja show that features actual weapons and moves.
+The best part is that you get the chance to throw real shurikens!

 See: Akame 48 Waterfalls